Traditionally from Italy, crispy on the outside and super soft on the inside, these little rustic donuts are a real crowd pleaser.

-- Pour the mixture into the flour and combine until you have a smooth dough.
+- Pour the mixture into the flour and combine them until you have a smooth dough.
 If the dough is too dry, add a bit more milk.
 If it is too sticky, add a bit more flour.

 - Place a lid on top of the bowl and let the dough rise on your kitchen counter for 1 hour.